2010 Florida gubernatorial election: Candidates

 Before the 2010 Democratic primary, the Florida Democratic Party faced a period of uncertainty.
 The incumbent governor, Charlie Crist, was widely expected to seek re-election but surprised many in early 2009 by announcing a run for the U.S. Senate instead.
 This created a rare open seat for governor, sparking speculation among Florida Democrats about who would enter the race.

 Alex Sink, then serving as the Chief Financial Officer of Florida, was the only Democrat holding statewide elected office at the time.
 As a former Bank of America executive, Sink built a reputation as a competent and moderate technocrat.
-Her husband, Bill McBride, was the Democrat nominee in the 2002 Florida gubernatorial election, but lost to incumbent Governor Jeb Bush.
+Her husband, Bill McBride, was the Democratic nominee in the 2002 Florida gubernatorial election, but lost to incumbent Governor Jeb Bush.
 Initially, there were doubts about whether she would run, as she remained noncommittal throughout the first half of 2009.
 However, in May 2009, she officially announced her candidacy and instantly became the frontrunner for the Democratic nomination.

 Sink benefited from a largely uncontested path to the nomination.
 Her only opponent was Brian Moore, a long-shot candidate who previously ran for president in 2008 under the Socialist Party USA banner.
 Moore qualified for the ballot as a Democrat but did not raise significant funds or gain media traction.
 On primary day, Sink won the Democratic nomination with nearly 77% of the vote.

 Because of this advantage, Sink was able to conserve resources and begin preparing for the general election months in advance.
 She toured the state, built a coalition of moderate Democrats and independents, and began framing her likely Republican opponent (initially expected to be Attorney General Bill McCollum) as out of touch with mainstream voters.
 However, political newcomer Rick Scott's upset victory surprised her team.